ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 programming interface to the Transport Services Architecture defined in
 {{I-D.ietf-taps-arch}}.
 An application primarily interacts with this interface through two Objects, Preconnections and Connections.
-A Preconnection represents a set of parameters and constraints on the selection and configuration of paths and protocols to establish a Connection with a remote endpoint.
+A Preconnection represents a set of properties and constraints on the selection and configuration of paths and protocols to establish a Connection with a remote endpoint.
 A Connection represents a transport Protocol Stack on which data can be sent to and/or received from a remote endpoint (i.e., depending on the kind of transport, connections can be